SmarDex (SDEX) Price Down 2.2% Over Last Week

-SmarDex (SDEX) traded 0.6% lower against the US dollar during the 1-day period ending at 17:00 PM E.T. on October 17th.
-One SmarDex token can currently be purchased for $0.0078 or 0.00000012 BTC on popular cryptocurrency exchanges.
-SmarDex has a total market capitalization of $67.60 million and $332,239.16 worth of SmarDex was traded on exchanges in the last day.
-Over the last seven days, SmarDex has traded down 2.2% against the US dollar.
+SmarDex (SDEX) traded down 1.9% against the dollar during the 1 day period ending at 23:00 PM E.T. on October 17th.
+One SmarDex token can now be bought for $0.0078 or 0.00000011 BTC on cryptocurrency exchanges.
+Over the last seven days, SmarDex has traded 2.2% lower against the dollar.
+SmarDex has a market cap of $67.83 million and approximately $262,845.91 worth of SmarDex was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.